Time Limit Alerts (Family Plans)

 Review Time Limit Alerts

 There are two important things to remember when reviewing Time Limit Alerts:

 Time Limit Alerts are sent in half-hour increments.
 If any activity has occurred within the past half hour, an email is sent to the accountability partners for that device.

 2. Alerts represent device activity, not necessarily user interaction

 Remember that our app is tracking activity, not specifically who produced that activity.
-That means that things like notifications, incoming messages, and device updates can produce false positives showing that the device is in use when it's sitting untouched.
+This means that things like notifications, incoming messages, and device updates can produce “false positives” showing that the device is in use when it's actually sitting untouched.
 Please do exercise your best judgment as you review alerts (more tips on that here), and remember that accountability is all about the conversation.
 When in doubt, we always recommend talking with the device user for whom you’re a partner to better understand the context of what happened.

-If your device supports it, we recommend enabling "Do Not Disturb" for the hours that mirror your selection in the Time Limit Alert settings to help reduce false-positive alerts.
+If your device supports it, we recommend enabling "Do Not Disturb" for the hours that mirror the restricted hours in the Time Limit Alert settings to help reduce false-positive alerts.